-- (c) the Directors be and are hereby authorized to complete and do all such acts and things (including executing such documents as may be required) as they and/or any of them may consider expedient, necessary, incidental or in the interests of the Company to give effect to the transactions contemplated and/or authorized by this resolution.
-[See Explanatory Note (v)] (Resolution 10) - 11.
+- (iii) the directors of the Company be and are hereby authorised to complete and do all such acts and things (including executing such documents as may be required) as they and/or any of them may consider expedient, necessary, incidental or in the interests of the Company to give effect to the transactions contemplated and/or authorised by this resolution.
+(See Explanatory Note (v)) - 8.
 To transact any other business that may properly be transacted at an Annual General Meeting.